adon-cloudcannon/landing-page-test/src/collections/ssg-pages/hugo.md

                 title: Hugo themes
                 link: https://cloudcannon.com/templates/
                 description: >-
-                  Build your next Hugo project with one of our Hugo templates.
-                  CloudCannon's collection of professional templates suit a wide range of use cases, and are already optimized for editing in CloudCannon.
+                  Build your next Hugo project with one of our Hugo templates optimized for editing in CloudCannon.
           styles:
             desktop:
               margin: